 With this information, targeting the right candidates should be simple.
 Right?
 That’s partially true—if you’re using the right tools for your recruitment sourcing strategy.
 That’s because with more data comes a new challenge: collecting, organizing, and analyzing all those numbers so you can actually use them to make smart decisions.
 This is where AI and machine learning come into play.

 Unless your HR department has its own team of highly specialized data scientists, it’s unlikely they’ll be able to analyze data in the same efficient way that AI software built for that purpose can.
 That’s because AI recruitment software is not just analyzing the real-time data that comes from how your open role is performing on various job boards, it is also taking into account massive amounts of historical data from how similar jobs have performed across various online job boards.
-By combining all this information, AI can transform your candidate sourcing process by helping you get in front of the most qualified applicants.
-The software will not only be able to predict where your open listing will perform the best, it can also help you make real-time decisions based on if the job is performing as expected—whether it’s performing worse or better than predicted.
+By combining all this information, an AI candidate sourcing strategy can help you get in front of the most qualified applicants.
+The software will not only be able to predict where your open listing will perform the best, but it can also help you make real-time decisions based on if the job is performing as expected—whether it’s performing worse or better than predicted.

 Makes all your working dollars more efficient, by dynamically allocating budget to the best performing job sites

 Can speed up your candidate sourcing and recruitment process by delivering more qualified candidates more quickly